crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 __Structured logging__ means creating events having a particular __structure__; such data can then be ingested by another service which offers the means to parse, index and finally query it.
 ASP.NET Core was built having structure logging in mind with the help of [logging providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#logging-providers), [message templates](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#log-message-template) and [log scopes](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#log-scopes).

 Several years ago I stumbled upon one of Nicholas Blumhardt's [answers](https://softwareengineering.stackexchange.com/a/312586) on the internet which really got me thinking about structured logging.
-It took me years to finally have the opportunity of using it in a commercial project, but after using it, I strongly believe is a game changer!
+It took me years to finally have the opportunity of using it in a commercial project, but after using it, I strongly believe it's a game changer!

 <h2 id="why-structured-logging">Why should I use structured logging?</h2>